AndileDimba/auth-backend-python/README.md

 ## Trade-offs
 - I used name for first_name and username for last_name because I was using a hosted database on a free site, and I cannot make a lot of changes to the table structure.
+- I used freedb panel since I already had a MySql db there for authentication with a table user.
+I do not use MySQL on personal level, I am a huge fan of SqlServer so I did not have the time to set it up from scratch.

 ## Troubleshooting